splunk/public-o11y-docs/get-started/core2o11y/setup-o11y/setup-o11y.rst

 - :ref:`apm` to send traces to Splunk APM.

-- :ref:`infrastructure-infrastructure` to send infrastructure data to Splunk Infrastructure Monitoring
+- :ref:`infrastructure-infrastructure` to send infrastructure data to Splunk Infrastructure Monitoring.

 - :ref:`logs-scp` to view and analyze your Splunk Cloud Platform logs in Log Observer Connect.
 (Setup is required, but your logs do not leave your Splunk Cloud Platform instance.)